What Happens To Your Credit When You Cancel a Credit Card?

 You sit there and just stare.
 There is nothing else to do.
 You don’t want to act out irrationally, but there is no other choice.
 Flashbacks of your relationship rush through your mind arousing a mixture of feelings.
 It was so good in the beginning.
 You spent so much time together.
 Dinner and a movie.
 Vacations.
 Shopping sprees.
 But it slowly began to sour.

 It takes a lot of work to have a healthy relationship with your credit card.
-Applying for and obtaining a credit card is a serious commitment.
+Applying for and obtaining a credit card is a serious commitment, so you should make sure you read things like this American express platinum review and reviews of other credit cards before making a decision.
 If you are not willing to put in the time and effort to manage the relationship properly, you should re-consider and do a little more financial soul searching.
 Because the more you fight it and mismanage that card, the sooner you will come to this point; scissors in hand, contemplating to cancel that line of credit.
 I mean, it has brought so much pain and anguish.
 Along with a large amount of debt to hurt your credit.

 So having a credit card isn’t really comparable to a soap opera on-screen relationship.
 But if you aren’t committed to using that card properly you will find yourself in some financial trouble.
 If you want to know how you can manage and take advantage of your credit cards, just click here.

 So here you are, wanting to cancel the card and move on with your life.
 But there is still the lingering question- Does canceling a credit card hurt your credit score?
 You know, that three-digit number that basically controls your life.
 Well before you start cutting away and hit the cancel button, let’s answer that ever-so-crucial question and break down how canceling a card could impact your credit score.

 How Canceling a Card Impacts Your Credit Score

 Canceling a card puts many gears in motion affecting many numbers that your score is composed of.
 The main factor, credit utilization ratio.